houseofapis/currencyapi-python/README.md

 #### Prerequisites

-- Minimum NodeJs v8 (npm v5 and above)
+- Minimum Python version 3.5
-- Working on Python 3.x
+- Last tested and working on Python 3.11.5
 - Free or Paid account with CurrencyApi.net

 #### Test Coverage